rainingsnow0914tw-ship-it/contextcat/README.md

 1. Import `flows/contextcat_part1.yaml` and `flows/contextcat_part2.yaml` into GitLab Duo Agent Platform
 2. Create a GitLab Issue with your project context
 3. Mention `@contextcat` to start
+**Note:** Cat-2 (Storyboard Officer) operates via GitLab Duo Chat with Claude Sonnet 4.6 Agentic.
+Ask it to read your Issue and generate a storyboard JSON before triggering the pipeline.

 ---